I recently enjoyed a relaxing long weekend in Dubai. You can read my trip reports here:

 Emirates features in my top 10 lists of the best airlines for longhaul Business Class, the best airlines for longhaul First Class, the most luxurious A380 First Class products, the world’s best airlines for in-flight meals, the best First Class lounges, the best Business Class amenity kits, and the best First Class amenity kits.

-Have you ever flown Emirates’ First Class?
+Have you ever flown in Emirates’ First Class?
 What was your experience?
 Leave a comment below.

 - Trip: Dubai (DXB) to Brussels (BRU)